Health / Medical Industry

 Paulding County, GA is a community located about 45 miles northwest of Atlanta, Georgia.
 It is home to approximately 143,000 citizens who enjoy growing commercial areas as well as a rolling country landscape; the best of both worlds.

 William Lyons is the Information Technology Director of Paulding County.

-Lyons was approached by the Emergency Management Agency of the County and asked to find a suitable solution for their bandwidth needs inside the Mobile Command Vehicle which would allow them to access critical information as needed.
-The residential growth of the area had pushed the current infrastructure to the limit and the county has had a difficult time deciding which cellular carrier could provide the best coverage to the area.
-The problem lies in the fact that none of the major carriers could provide substantial coverage in the open spaces throughout the entire county.
+Lyons was approached by the Emergency Management Agency of the county and asked to find a suitable solution for their bandwidth needs inside the Mobile Command Vehicle which would allow them to access critical information as needed.
+The residential growth of the area had pushed the current infrastructure to the limit and the county had a difficult time deciding which cellular carrier could provide the best coverage to the area.
+A major problem was that none of the major carriers could provide substantial coverage in the open spaces throughout the entire county.

 After taking into account the specific technological needs of the network, Lyons opted to incorporate Mushroom Networks’ Bonding Appliance in order to bond together multiple cellular data cards.
 As a result, the emergency network now handles all requests without a hitch because it has the necessary bandwidth and coverage to do so smoothly.
 The Bonding Appliance is designed to balance and aggregate cellular signal strength and data between all the cards plugged into it.
 This makes it the perfect candidate to ensure access to critical information in an emergency situation.